-Several online resources for tracking forest harvests in Nova Scotia are listed below.
+Online resources for tracking forest harvests and for viewing related geographically-tagged information for Nova Scotia

 Forest Harvest Allocation Maps

 These maps show locations of forest harvests on crown lands planned or conducted since September 30, 2014.
 When a new allocation is made, an Allocation Map is posted and is open for comment for 20 days.
 You can subscribe to receive notification of new allocations.* A Map Viewer launched in the spring of 2016 shows allocations for the whole province, and replaces the pdf-based harvest operation maps that the DNR launched in 2014.
 Unfortunately, there is no equivalent for private lands, which reflects the lack of any significant regulation or monitoring of cutting on private lands in Nova Scotia. *Examples

 Once posted, the comment period is open for 40 days.